 Located in south-central Utah in the heart of red rock country, Capitol Reef National Park is a hidden treasure filled with cliffs, canyons, domes and bridges in the Waterpocket Fold, a geologic monocline (a wrinkle on the earth) extending almost 100 miles.
 The Fruita Campground has 71 sites.
 65 sites are reservable from March 1 to October 31.
 Sites 1, 2, 3, 6, 7 and 8 are used as administrative sites.
-There are no first come first serve sites during peak season.
+Sites 14, 24, and 63 are accessible sites with electrical hookups.
+Beginning August 1, 2023 generators are only allowed in loop C. There are no first come first serve sites during peak season.

 RecreationWalk to historic inscriptions on the Capitol Gorge Trail and stroll the Goosenecks Trail.
 Visitors looking for longer trails can explore Cohab Canyon, Chimney Rock and Cassidy Arch.

 Enjoy the geology and view the Fremont petroglyph panels along Hwy 24.
 In addition, the Scenic Drive will introduce you to the fascinating cultural and geological history of Capitol Reef National Park.
 The drive includes a portion of the original road through the Waterpocket Fold.
 The road passes through parts of the Fruita Historic District and follows the western faces of the Waterpocket Fold, and spur roads allow exploration into beautiful Grand Wash and Capitol Gorge.

 Check at the visitor center for a current schedule of interpretive programs, which may include geology talks, Fremont culture talks, evening programs, star gazing, moonwalks and geology hikes.
 Stop in at Ripple Rock Nature Center to experience interactive exhibits, games, activities and free educational programs.